-We believe that RCI's superior risk-adjusted profitability and Renault's financial flexibility will enable RCI to maintain strong capital and earnings.
+Our capital and earning assessment reflects our view that the bank's capital position supports its creditworthiness.
+We believe that RCI's superior risk-adjusted profitability, its pay-out ratio, and Renault's financial flexibility will enable RCI to maintain strong capital and earnings.

-RCI's RAC ratio will remain about 10.5% in the next two years, in our view, despite strong loan book growth.
+We forecast RCI's RAC ratio will remain about 10.5%-11% in the next two years, with limited downside risk, as we expect the bank to maintain a high level of profitability and its loan book to grow slower (+14% in 2017 and +10% in 2018, after +20% in 2016), reflecting slower revenue growth at Renault over the next two years in particular.
+This also reflects the flexible dividend payout, which the bank is using to support its RAC.
 This capitalization compares favorably with that of French universal banks.
-Our RAC ratio of 10.6% for RCI as of Dec.
-31, 2015, is lower than the regulatory ratio, mainly because we apply higher risk weights than regulators (core Tier 1 ratio of 15.6% as of Dec.
-31, 2015).
+Our RAC ratio of 10.4% for RCI as of Dec.
+31, 2016, is lower than the regulatory ratio, mainly because we apply higher risk weights than regulators (phased-in core Tier 1 ratio of 15.7% as of Dec.
+31, 2016).

-We consider RCI's total adjusted capital (TAC) of €3.3 billion, the numerator of our RAC ratio, to be of high quality as it is only comprises common equity.
+We consider RCI's total adjusted capital (TAC) of €3.9 billion, the numerator of our RAC ratio, to be of high quality as it only comprises common equity.
 We believe that Renault's financial flexibility will continue to support the bank's current capitalization.
 Until 2009, RCI's payout ratio was high, at 95%.
-It then decreased to 35%-45% in 2013-2014 and zero in 2015.
-We believe it will continue to remain moderate over time.
+It then decreased to 35%-45% in 2013-2014 and to zero in 2015 and 2016.
+We believe it will continue to remain moderate in the next two years to maintain strong capitalization on the back of brisk loan growth.